Neidley/Bingeable/README.md

 ## Solution

 Ruby on Rails was my first choice to get this app built quickly and reliably because the Rails framework relies on [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration).
-I love how Rails will show you errors in the browser.
+I also love how Rails will show you errors in the browser.
 You can quickly create views that communicate intuitively with corresponding controller files and the actions defined within.

 Handling the API was easy using the [HTTParty gem](https://github.com/jnunemaker/httparty):

-* add `gem 'httparty'`,
+* add `gem 'httparty'` to the Gemfile,
-* in the terminal, within the project directory, run `$ bundle install`,
+* after adding any gem, in the terminal, within the project directory, run `$ bundle install`,
 * `include HTTParty` at the top of the controller file just under the class declaration,
 * then, `response = HTTParty.get(url with api environment variable)` to retrieve a JSON object saved to `response` you then can iterate over, reference, and get data you need to display.